OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-2-DevOps/chapter-5-automation/quiz/quiz.md

         import { onAuthStateChanged } from "https://www.gstatic.com/firebasejs/11.6.0/firebase-auth.js";

         const quizData = [
             {
-    question: "What is a main reason automated testing is used in CI/CD?",
+                question: "What is one main reason automated testing is crucial in CI/CD?",
                 options: [
-      "To replace the need for developers",
-      "To ensure features are only tested manually", "To verify every code change automatically before integration", "To reduce the amount of code written"
+                    "It reduces the amount of code written", "It verifies every code change automatically before integration", "It allows manual testers to work faster", "It eliminates the need for developers to write tests" ],
+                explanations: [
+                    "Automated testing verifies code, not reduces how much code you write.", "Automated tests ensure that every change is validated automatically before merging into the main codebase.", "Automated testing reduces the need for manual testers, not just speeds them up.", "Developers still need to write test scripts for automation."
                 ],
-    correctAnswer: 2,
+                correctAnswer: 1
-    explanation: "Automated testing ensures each code change is validated before merging, reducing bugs and manual effort."
             },
             {
                 question: "Compared to manual testing, automated testing is:",
                 options: [
-      "Only usable for UI testing",
-      "Slower but more accurate",
+                    "Limited to only user interface testing",
+                    "Best suited for once-a-year product releases",
                     "Fast and consistent",
-      "Ideal only for yearly releases"
+                    "Slower but more accurate"
                 ],
+                explanations: [
+                    "It covers unit, integration, and end-to-end testing, not just UI.", "It's ideal for frequent, continuous releases.",
+                    "Automated testing provides speed and consistent test results.", "Automated testing is both faster and often more accurate."
+                ],
-    correctAnswer: 2,
+                correctAnswer: 2
-    explanation: "Automated testing offers both speed and consistency, ideal for continuous delivery."
             },
             {
-    question: "What type of test checks how different parts of a system work together?",
+                question: "What is a key benefit of faster feedback in automated testing?",
                 options: [
+                    "It prevents all possible bugs",
+                    "It reduces the size of the development team", "Developers can make corrections more quickly",
+                    "It eliminates the need for documentation"
+                ],
+                explanations: [
+                    "Faster feedback detects bugs early but can't prevent every bug.", "Team size is not directly affected by faster feedback.", "Immediate feedback helps developers fix issues early.", "Documentation is still essential."
+                ],
+                correctAnswer: 2
+            },
+            {
+                question: "What does a unit test primarily validate?",
+                options: [
+                    "The complete behavior of an entire system", "Individual functions or components",
+                    "Only the user interface",
+                    "The interaction between two or more services" ],
+                explanations: [
+                    "That's an end-to-end test.",
+                    "Unit tests check small, isolated pieces of functionality.", "Unit tests focus on logic, not UI specifically.", "That's what integration tests validate."
+                ],
+                correctAnswer: 1
+            },
+            {
+                question: "What is the main purpose of integration tests?",
+                options: [
+                    "To generate deployment scripts",
+                    "To stress-test the hardware performance",
+                    "To ensure different modules or services work together as expected", "To verify that individual components function correctly in isolation" ],
+                explanations: [
+                    "Deployment scripts are unrelated to integration testing.", "Integration tests focus on software interaction, not hardware.", "Integration tests check the interactions between different parts of the system.", "That's the purpose of unit tests."
+                ],
+                correctAnswer: 2
+            },
+            {
+                question: "Which type of test mimics real-world usage of an application?",
+                options: [
-      "Integration test",
+                    "Branch coverage test",
                     "Load test",
-      "Unit test",
+                    "End-to-end test",
-      "End-to-end test"
+                    "Unit test"
                 ],
+                explanations: [
+                    "Branch coverage is a measure of code coverage, not a test type itself.", "Load tests measure performance under stress, not real user behavior specifically.", "End-to-end tests simulate real user interactions across the full system.", "Unit tests are narrow in scope."
+                ],
-    correctAnswer: 0,
+                correctAnswer: 2
-    explanation: "Integration tests ensure that modules or services function properly together."
             },
             {
+                question: "What is a common initial obstacle when setting up automated testing?",
+                options: [
+                    "Reduced software quality",
+                    "Faster manual testing times",
+                    "High initial setup cost and effort",
+                    "Decreased test coverage"
+                ],
+                explanations: [
+                    "Quality improves with good automated testing.",
+                    "Manual testing is slower, not faster.",
+                    "Setting up a robust automated testing system requires upfront time and resources.", "Automated testing usually increases coverage."
+                ],
+                correctAnswer: 2
+            },
+            {
+                question: "How does CI/CD help with automated testing?",
+                options: [
+                    "It slows down deployments for thorough checking", "It prevents developers from writing new features", "It manually alerts testers after every commit", "It automatically runs tests after code changes are pushed" ],
+                explanations: [
+                    "CI/CD speeds up delivery while maintaining quality.", "CI/CD supports continuous development, not restricts it.", "CI/CD automates the testing and notification process.", "Tests are triggered automatically with each code change in CI/CD pipelines."
+                ],
+                correctAnswer: 3
+            },
+            {
                 question: "What is a major challenge of maintaining an automated test suite?",
                 options: [
-      "It guarantees perfect test coverage",
+                    "Preventing tests from ever failing",
-      "It removes the need for test frameworks", "Keeping tests updated as the system evolves", "It deletes old versions of code"
+                    "Writing tests that require no updates ever", "Keeping tests updated as the system evolves", "Automated tests delete old versions of the code" ],
+                explanations: [
+                    "Some test failures are necessary to catch bugs.", "Realistic tests always need updating.",
+                    "Tests must be updated regularly to match changes in features and functionality.", "Tests don't delete code."
                 ],
+                correctAnswer: 2
+            },
+            {
+                question: "What is a key step in building an effective automated testing framework?",
+                options: [
+                    "Running tests only after full production deployment", "Relying only on manual review processes",
+                    "Choosing tools that fit the project's technology stack", "Writing tests without a clear goal to catch everything" ],
+                explanations: [
+                    "Tests should be run continuously throughout development.", "Automation is critical in a CI/CD workflow.", "Choosing compatible tools ensures smooth, efficient testing.", "Tests should have clear, specific objectives."
+                ],
-    correctAnswer: 2,
+                correctAnswer: 2
-    explanation: "Automated tests require ongoing updates as software features and architecture evolve."
             }
         ];

         let currentQuestion = 0;